Peter J Sebeny, MD, MPH

-Specialized training in evaluating and managing acute and chronic infectious diseases Expertise in identifying and treating unusual or complicated infections Specializes in management of infections in immunocompromised patients with cancer, rheumatologic conditions or other diseases Treatment for patients with HIV or other chronic infectious diseases Expertise in travel medicine for pretravel health advice, vaccinations and post-travel medical evaluation Evaluation and treatment of chronic wounds as part of a multidisciplinary team at the Parkland Center for Wound Healing and Hyperbaric Medicine at Parkland Medical Center.
+Specialized training in evaluating and managing acute and chronic infectious diseases.
+Expertise in identifying and treating unusual or complicated infections.
+Management of infections in immunocompromised patients with cancer, rheumatologic conditions or other diseases.
+Treatment for patients with HIV or other chronic infectious diseases.
+Expertise in travel medicine for pretravel health advice, vaccinations and post-travel medical evaluation.
+Evaluation and treatment of chronic wounds as part of a multidisciplinary team at the Parkland Center for Wound Healing and Hyperbaric Medicine at Parkland Medical Center.

 330 Borthwick Avenue